SystemsApproach/private5g/software/directory.rst

  | SD-Fabric (Servers): https://github.com/onosproject/onos-helm-charts
  | SD-Fabric (Switches): https://github.com/stratum/stratum-helm-charts

-And the QA tests run against code checked into these source repos can be found here:
+The QA tests run against code checked into these source repos can be found here:

  | https://gerrit.opencord.org/plugins/gitiles/aether-system-tests

-For more information about Aether's CI/CD pipeline, including its QA and version control strategies, we recommend the Lifecycle Management chapter of our companion Edge Cloud Operations book.
+For more information about Aether's CI pipeline, including its QA and version control strategy, we recommend the Lifecycle Management chapter of our companion Edge Cloud Operations book.

 .. _reading_cicd: